Portal A Interactive: Branded Content

-Portal A works with YouTube and Google on social video campaigns, and with Lenovo, Target, AT&T, Volkswagen, Infiniti, Clorox, Amazon, Twitter, Sony Pictures, Procter & Gamble, Warner Bros., Universal Pictures, and others.
+Portal A works with YouTube and Google on social video series and campaigns, and with brands like Lenovo, Target, Lego, GM, Clorox, Disney, Netflix, Warner Bros., Universal Pictures, and others.

 Portal A is known for producing the annual YouTube Rewind, which has accrued over 1 billion views in aggregate since 2011.
 The company also produced YouTube Rewind 2018, noted as the most disliked video on YouTube.

-The company has worked with Clorox for multiple projects, including "Best Roommate Ever" with Stephen Curry and King Bach.
-Portal A's work on the "#MotoMods + YouTube Heroes" campaign for Lenovo won a 2017 One Show Pencil.
-In 2018, Portal A won the Streamy Award for Best Branded Content and the Streamy Award for Best Influencer Campaign for its work with Clorox.
-In 2020, Portal A released Let's Target with Target featuring Laverne Cox, Tabitha Brown, Emma Chamberlain and others.
+The company has worked with Clorox for various projects, including "Best Roommate Ever" with Stephen Curry and King Bach.
+Portal A won the Streamy Award for Best Branded Content and Best Influencer Campaign for its work with Clorox.

-Portal A's work with Lenovo includes #CreatorOdyssey, a global creator campaign featuring artists from around the world.
+Portal A's work on the "#MotoMods + YouTube Heroes" campaign for Lenovo won a One Show Pencil.
+Portal A's work with Lenovo includes Quest for the Impossible for Lenovo Legion and #CreatorOdyssey, a global creator campaign featuring artists from around the world.
+The project was named an Official Selection of BrandStorytelling at Sundance.

+Portal A released Let's Target with Target featuring Laverne Cox, Tabitha Brown, Emma Chamberlain and others and works with Target on several YouTube series like Teammates of Target.

-Portal A has worked on a variety of political initiatives, and partnered with the Hillary Clinton 2016 campaign to reach young voters in swing states.
-In 2020, Portal A worked with the Joe Biden presidential campaign for a social media initiative called #ImVotingFor and released the documentary film American Pathogen, about the Trump administration's response to the COVID-19 pandemic.
+Portal A has worked on a variety of political initiatives, partnering with the Hillary Clinton 2016 campaign to reach young voters in swing states.
+In 2020, Portal A worked with the Joe Biden presidential campaign for the social media initiative #ImVotingFor.